amah853/JokeClass/syllabus.md

 - **Report issues** If you see an inappropriate response, let me know.
 I'll take care of it and the user will be muted.

-Swearing: Absolutely no swearing, except light words such as "heck".
-Don't say anything off color or inappropriate.
+- **Swearing:** Absolutely no swearing, except light words such as "heck".
+Don't say anything offensive or inappropriate.

 ---